Iron is classified as a metal. It is unstable in air and will oxidise to form iron oxides, commonly known as rust.

 Palintest offer a range of solutions for measuring ammonia; photometers are a well-known test method.
 The Photometer 7500 is our top of the range photometer providing reliable water quality testing.
 It utilises the globally recognised DPD method, making testing quick and easy.
 The Photometer 7500 stores up to 500 data sets for full traceability of results.
-Utilise USB or Bluetooth® to connect your devices and manage data via the Aqua Pal App and Palintest Portal.
+Utilise USB to connect your devices and manage data.

 The SKW 500 is the complete testing kit for professional soil management.
 It provides agronomists, soil scientists and farming professionals alike with a portable soil laboratory for macronutrients and micronutrients.
 The Soiltest 10 stores up to 500 data sets for full traceability of results.
 It is provided in a robust carry case making it ideal for field use.